cpflueger2016/Kaya-ListerLab-Tutorial/README.md

 Before starting with the tutorial, make sure you have the following prerequisites installed:

 ☑️ Access to UWA's Kaya server.
-Email David Grey at UWA for access.
-  * Importantly, you'll need to have a description of your project and who else will have access to the data.
+Please raise a [Service Request](https://uwa.service-now.com/sp?id=sc_cat_item&sys_id=c38afd311b397910025ada86b04bcbf6) with the IT Helpdesk to request a project on Kaya.
+Requests for access need to include a brief description of your project (for reporting purposes), a rough estimate of the data storage requirements for your project, an [RDMP](https://guides.library.uwa.edu.au/c.php?g=967930&p=7038252) and a list of people to be included in the project including a PI.

 ☑️ VPN access to UWA, including setup of MS Authenticator in case you work outside of the `UNIFI` network.

 ☑️ Test that you could successfully login to `Kaya` by opening the terminal and ssh into Kaya